MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-enriched-logs.md

 ms.service: global-secure-access
 ---

-# How to use the Global Secure Access (preview) enriched Microsoft 365 logs
+# How to use the Global Secure Access enriched Microsoft 365 logs

 With your Microsoft traffic flowing through the Microsoft Entra Private Internet service, you want to gain insights into the performance, experience, and availability of the Microsoft 365 apps your organization uses.
 The enriched Microsoft 365 logs provide you with the information you need to gain these insights.
 You can integrate the logs with a third-party security information and event management (SIEM) tool for further analysis.